sysrep/time-viz/More_On_Controlled_Component.md

   />
 </label>
 ```
-I want the our `EventDateSelect` to be a controlled component.
+I want our `EventDateSelect` to be a controlled component.
 I will link the `props` to the value of the input.
 I also add a listener on the element so if the value changes we will mutate the application states accordingly.

 The fully-controlled component with two inputs.
 ```